Xcode

 Get Apple News Directly in Your Inbox

-A long-standing tool for app production, Xcode is a well-known integrated development environment (IDE), enabling developers to write the code and compile apps that can be used on various devices and operating systems.
-As Apple's own IDE, it is primarily used for the development of apps within its own ecosystem, though it can be used for writing source code in a variety of languages for use in other projects.
+Xcode is a long-standing tool for app production, a well-known integrated development environment (IDE), enabling developers to write code and compile apps that can be used on various devices and operating systems.
+As Apple's own IDE, it is used mainly for developing apps within its ecosystem, though it can be used for writing source code in various languages for use in other projects.

 As an entire suite, developers can use Xcode to design the user interface, write app code, compile code, test the code and app, and debug.
-On completing an app to a quality where it can be accepted for distribution, Xcode can submit the app to Apple's assorted App Store marketplaces.
+Upon completing a quality app that can be accepted for distribution, Xcode can submit the app to Apple's assorted App Store marketplaces.

 Apple provides Xcode free to all macOS users, though in order to distribute apps via the different App Store versions, it requires an Apple Developer Program subscription, costing $99 per year.